Recent Acquisition by AFA of “A very tired child, 2023”

 Ineffable

 The ineffable could be viewed as the defamiliarization discussed earlier by Marcuse, with the additional lens of the sacred.
 This perspective allows for an exploration and exposure to something beyond our current reality system.
-In his book "Magic and Technic," Francis Compagna suggests that our current reality system heavily relies on descriptive language for existence.
+In his book Magic and Technic, Francis Compagna suggests that our current reality system heavily relies on descriptive language for existence.
 According to Compagna, this reality system blinds us to the ineffable - the essence of things.

 Compagna proposes a spectrum of existence, with tangible reality at one end and essence at the other, acknowledging that reality systems fall somewhere along this spectrum.
 The "magician," as he understands it, is a reality therapist who works to bring about a new reality.

 Sacred or ceremonial objects prioritize the symbolic over the familiar, contrasting with everyday objects.
-Craft often straddles these two functions, its position on Compagna's spectrum of essence and existence fluid and challenging to categorize from a Eurocentric capitalist perspective.
+Craft often straddles these two functions, its position on Compagna's spectrum of essence and existence is fluid and challenging to categorize from a Eurocentric capitalist perspective.
 Art, on the other hand, is typically easier to categorize due to its adoption and control by markets supported by complex cultural and financial institutions.
 The arts are assigned "market value," while craft remains more peripheral due to its domestic and relational foundations.

-t's important to discuss scale—specifically, human scale—as it pertains to practice in general.
+It's important to discuss scale—specifically, human scale—as it pertains to practice in general.
 In addition to exploring ratios of 1:1 in relation to power, the ineffable is experienced and pursued at an unalienated, unmediated human scale.
-This occurs through personal and performative activities, such as caregiving, which give rise to craft manifestations that reciprocate.
+This occurs through personal and performative activities, such as caregiving, which give rise to various manifestations that reciprocate.
 For me, the emphasis on the domestic realm in craft is crucial.
 Although often seen as private, the domestic sphere holds significant public consequences, as it's where new realities emerge through acts of care.

 For instance, when engaging in embroidery—an activity easily picked up and put down while tending to someone (like a child or elderly person), and resilient to being disturbed by a toddler—it can serve as a material manifestation of the labor involved in care.
 If approached with a view that seeks an ineffable and magical reality, the resulting "craft" becomes a reciprocal object that provides therapy for both the self and the community, leading to an orientation that can be observed and adopted by others.
-While this scenario may seem idealized, it's not unattainable when pursued intuitively and intentionally (with critical awareness).
+While this scenario may seem idealized, it's not unattainable when pursued intuitively and intentionally and with critical awareness.

-In this context, a private act becomes public by beginning at "home" within a human scale, devoid of power dynamics, and extending outward into the community.
+In this context, a private act becomes public by beginning at "home" within a human scale, potentially void of power dynamics, and extending outward into the community.
 Scale also refers to the distance between the sometimes private practice of care and therapeutic craft.
 How mediated is this practice?
 That is, is the distance from the object of care within a human-scale relationship, and is the distance between the crafted object and its relational context also within a human-scale, face-to-face interaction?
+Here, therapy means "to minister to" or "healing."
+It can also be understood as "to attend to," which aligns closely with the concept of care.
+This "attending to" requires attention, meaning, one must be aware of their surroundings.

 Indigenous